-I got some requests to show how I made the highchair fabric garland for Owen’s barnyard birthday party.
+I got some requests to show how I made the highchair fabric garland, or highchair banner, for Owen’s barnyard birthday party.
 So here you go!

 You can make this fabric garland for any occasion.
 It looks great on mantles, walls, and even secured to the front of pieces of furniture.